The Best Home Thermostats of 2023

 FAQs

 Before upgrading to a new thermostat, many shoppers often have questions about which option they should choose.
-While some would rather stick to a functional, manual thermostat, others interested in creating cooling and heating schedules want to know more about the programmable and smart options available.
-Here are a few of the most common questions about the latest thermostats.
+While some would rather stick to a functional, manual thermostat, others interested in creating cooling and heating schedules want to know more about programmable and smart options.
+Here are a few of the most frequently asked questions and their answers about the latest thermostats.

 Q. Will any thermostat work in my home?